JMarts32/Coding/README.md

 # LeetCode
+author @JMarts32
-This is a repositorio with my answers to leetcode problems
+This is a repository with my answers to leetcode problems